 An iOS build is slightly more complex.
 The C# compiler and Dotfuscator will run on Windows followed by the Xamarin iOS packaging step which will run remotely on a Mac OS computer.

 A Xamarin UWP project is structurally very similar to a Xamarin Android project.
 Dotfuscator will inject itself before the appx packaging step.

 Note: The Dotfuscator-Xamarin integration has been designed to work on Android, iOS, and the Universal Windows Platform (UWP).
 Other platforms, particularly Windows 8.x platforms, are not supported.

 Dotfuscator should be integrated into the output project for each target platform in the solution.
-As shown in the diagrams above, Dotfuscator's position in the build process is slightly different for each platform, and Dotfuscator sometimes needs to have unique configuration settings for each platform (e.g. Root Checks on Android, or a renaming exclusion that is only necessary on iOS).
+As shown in the diagrams above, Dotfuscator's position in the build process is slightly different for each platform, and Dotfuscator sometimes needs to have unique configuration settings for each platform (e.g. Root Checks and Tamper Checks on Android, or a renaming exclusion that is only necessary on iOS).

 Dotfuscator only needs to be integrated into output projects that produce mobile app packages, such as an Android project that produces an APK.
 When Dotfuscator protects these output projects, it will also automatically protect all assemblies packaged as part of that project.
 You do not need to integrate Dotfuscator into library projects, such as NET Standard Libraries or Portable Class Libraries (PCL), that are used by the output projects because they are automatically protected.
 For more information see Choosing Which Projects to Protect.